maccradar/sherpa-com-mediator/doc/Integration.md

-## Preliminary protocol from LKU-KUL Integration meeting in Leuven 2 July to 8 July
+## Protocol from LKU-KUL Integration meeting in Leuven 2 July to 8 July

+### Introduction

+The purpose of this meeting was to desing and implement the communication part of the SHERPA project related to the work done by LKU and KUL.

 Participants: